Louise Martin (photographer): Career

-In 1968, the Forward Times and the Houston Informer both sent Maritn to the Funeral of Martin Luther King Jr., where she was the only African American female photojournalist assigned.
+In 1968, the Forward Times and the Houston Informer both sent Martin to the Funeral of Martin Luther King Jr., where she was the only African American female photojournalist assigned.
 Her aerial photographs and portraits of Coretta Scott King earned her national acclaim.
 Several of her photographs of the funeral have been acquired by museums, including the International Center of Photography and the Museum of Fine Arts, Houston, and some of them appeared in Life Magazine.

 By the early 1970s, Martin had received 27 awards in photography.
 She was a pioneer for female African-American photographers.

 Martin died on July 15, 1995, in her Third Ward home.
 She is buried in the Willow Grove Cemetery in Brenham.